Help a brand new nurse get started out with a gift that will make the whole transition to full-time nursing that little bit easier.

 So, some gift ideas that can prove really helpful for nurses are ones that help them to get some sleep when it's still daylight.

-And two things that can do this are a sleep mask like the one from Bedtime Bliss and a pair of blackout blinds or curtains.
+And two things that can do this are a sleep mask like the Manta Sleep Mask and a pair of blackout blinds or curtains.

 As this will give them the darkness they need in the bedroom to allow them to drift off and maintain a deep and restorative sleep.